“Followed?” I put Mr. Gold on speaker. “You’re on speaker. You’re sure?”

 I stare at those words.
 Wall Painter was a hero.

 Not good, but not FIS and OPI using weapons on their own people.
-Just a bad case of hero brutality.
+Just a bad case of cape brutality.

 I search for Wall Painter Device.